LambdaGaming/CityRP/README.md

 # CityRP
-This repository includes all of my custom codes that are currently being used on the Lambda Gaming CityRP Garry's Mod server.
-This does NOT include any scripts from the server that were originally made by someone else and modified by me.
-You are allowed to use any parts of these scripts as long as you give me credit for the original.
+This repository includes all of my custom code that is currently being used on the Lambda Gaming CityRP Garry's Mod server.
+More information about this server can be found [here.](https://lambdagaming.github.io/cityrp/main.html)